-Often, whenever my wife and I enter a building that we’ve not been in before, I’m admonished by her to: “Quit it”.
-This occurs after she’s caught me staring at the ceiling architecture like a first-time tourist gawking at the skyscrapers in New York city.
-Apparently, she’s experienced me sharing the details of how difficult it would be to install cabling in such and such of a ceiling style one too many times in the past, and wants to squelch the inevitable sharing before it even starts this particular time!
+Often, whenever my wife and I enter a building that we’ve not been in before, I’m admonished by her, before I've even said a word, to “Quit it”.
+This instruction occurs after she’s caught me staring at the ceiling architecture like a first-time tourist gawking at the skyscrapers in New York city.
+Apparently, she has experienced me sharing details of how difficult it would be to install cabling in such and such of a ceiling one too many times.
+Her warning serves to preemptively squelch the inevitable sharing before it even starts!
 Listen, I can’t help it!
 For at least the last 20 years, I’ve found myself looking upward almost as soon as I enter a space new to me.

 “…April 10, 1872.
 Prizes were offered to counties and individuals for the largest number of properly planted trees on that day.
 It was estimated that more than 1 million trees were planted in Nebraska on the first Arbor Day.
 Arbor Day was officially proclaimed in 1874 by Nebraska’s Governor, Robert W. Furnas, and the day was observed April 10 that year.
 In 1885, Arbor Day was named a legal state holiday in Nebraska, and April 22 was selected as the date for its permanent annual observance.”*1